victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 ---

 ## Organize the Files
 I started experimenting with  [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)-style note taking.
 This meant I quickly made hundreds of files and needed to organize them somehow.
-Some say to have a single folder and just search, but I often couldn't remember an appropriate query.
-Others use maps of content, but those need organizing, too.
+I could have a single folder and just search, but I often can't remember an appropriate query.
+Maps of content help, but those need organizing, too.
 Enter [Johnny Decimal](https://johnnydecimal.com/), a folder naming scheme for organizing projects.
-I liked it and settled on something like it.
+I liked it and changed it a bit.
 So here's my take for a file organization system.

 ## Overview
 This is a system for organizing my files.
 It's a folder naming system with a single rule.
 Additional best practices naturally emerge, but the rule stands alone.